 As a college senior beginning your final semester and maybe yet to find (or start looking for) your first post-college job, it can be difficult to decide which opportunities to pursue.
 By staying mindful of the resources around you, you’ll be able to make the most out of your remaining months as a student, and head into your job search prepared and optimistic.
 Here are three tips to ensure you’re getting all you can out of your final semester. (more…)Tags: College, Job Search Strategy, Networking, STEM Major

 The job market today is vastly different from what it was 20 years ago, and graduating students today are having much different job-searching experiences than that of their parents or even older siblings.
-With new opportunities and resources come new challenges, and there are a number of ways students and recent grads can be prepared for job searching in the current market.
+With new opportunities and resources come new challenges, and there are a number of ways students and entry-level college graduate job seekers can be prepared for job searching in the current market.

 Build on Technical Skills